Film review: Captain Marvel (2019), directed by Anna Boden and Ryan Fleck

 tl;dr: Where was this film when I was a little girl?

 Vers (Brie Larson), a Kree warrior with amnesia who is constantly told by her superior officer (Jude Law) that she needs to control her emotions, is off with her team trying to rescue a Kree spy to the shape-shifting Skrull when Skrull commander Talos (Ben Mendelsohn) captures her and takes her with them, headed for Earth.
-They subject her to a memory probe, during which she has confusing flashbacks of a woman, Dr Wendy Lawson (Annette Bening), and a life as an air force pilot on what looks to be Earth.
+They subject her to a memory probe, during which she has confusing flashbacks of a woman, Dr Wendy Lawson (Annette Bening), and a life as an air force pilot on what looks like Earth.

-She manages to escape their clutches but crash lands on earth.
+She manages to escape their clutches but crash lands on Earth.
 There, she tries to get back in touch with her team (Algenis Perez Soto, Gemma Chan, Rune Temte – and Jude Law), at which point S.H.I.E.L.D., with digitally (and slightly unsettlingly) rejuvenated agents Nick Fury (Samuel L Jackson) and Phil Coulson (Clark Gregg), take a keen interest.

 Stuff happens and a two-eyed Fury and Vers try to fill in the memory gaps in order to find this Dr Lawson, as hopefully she can shed some light on what on Earth is going on.
 Maybe Vers is not actually a Kree after all?